Maryland's Lower Eastern Shore: Chesapeake, Pocomoke, and the Coastal Bays

 - 1 min read

 Maryland’s Lower Eastern Shore is a region where history, culture, and nature come together in remarkable ways.
+We've teamed up with the Beach to Bay Heritage Area to shine a light on the region's natural and cultural heritage through outdoor activities like hiking, biking, and paddling.
 From the sandy beaches and winding marsh creeks of the lower Chesapeake to the mysterious black waters of the Pocomoke River and the quiet coastal bays behind Assateague Island, this area offers endless opportunities to connect with both the outdoors and the state’s heritage.

 Skipjacks, blue crabs, and Smith Island cake remain icons of the Chesapeake, while ancient bald cypress swamps and undeveloped riverbanks along the Pocomoke recall the days of the Pocomoke Nation and Captain John Smith’s explorations.
 The coastal bays offer a striking contrast between Ocean City's bustling recreation and solitude among marshlands.
 Whether paddling, hiking, or simply watching a Chesapeake sunset, the Lower Shore invites visitors to step into landscapes shaped by centuries of people and nature alike.